simensen/fig-leaf/match-logical-paths.md

 PSR-M: Matching Logical Paths To File Paths
 ===========================================

-This document describes an algorithm to match a logical resource path to a file path in a file system.
+This document describes an algorithm to match a logical resource path to one or more file paths in a file system.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be